 Family group

 A group for neurodivergent children, young people aged five to 16 years and their parents and carers.
 Providing an opportunity for parents and carers to meet, and access peer support and information, while children and young people access activities run by staff and volunteers.
 Siblings are welcome.
-Little ones need to be supervised by parents/carers.
 Parents/carers are welcome to attend with or without their child/teenager.
-This initiative runs in partnership between Big Hearts and the City of Edinburgh Lifelong Learning team

 The group runs on Fridays from 2 pm to 3.30 pm at